 Property damage is inevitable when operating a vacation rental business.
-Make sure your insurance policy covers both accidental and willful damage caused by guests to both the home and its furnishings.
+Make sure your insurance policy covers both accidental and willful damage caused by guests to the home, its furnishings, outdoor areas and other amenities like swimming pools.

-Theft of belongings within the vacation rental property is an important consideration.
+Vacation rental properties are at risk for theft.
 Don’t underestimate the creativity of bad guests.
 They can find ways to take off with your most expensive possessions.

 When a guest is injured while staying at your vacation rental, you may be liable for their injury.
-Ensure your policy covers accidental and willful injury.
+Ensure your policy covers accidental and or other injuries during their stay.

 Depending on where your property is located you may want to include protections against natural disasters.
-If your property is in Destin, Florida for example, you should consider insuring against floods and hurricanes.
+For example, if your property is in Destin, Florida, you should consider insuring against floods and hurricanes.

 The travel industry is subject to sudden changes, going from boom to bust in a matter of days at times as seen with the recent global pandemic.
 Insuring yourself against guest cancellations due to sudden incidents such as natural disasters, security situations or pandemics can protect your business from a sudden end.